GurditLubana/Group-10-Meal-Planner/README.md

 food details and add the item using the OK button.
 The user is notified visually if input does not meet the app
 requirements.

+## Users can see goal progress for the week
+This feature is in the daily progress activity screen.
+This can be accessed via the leftmost nav button.

+## Users can see long term trend charts of their goal progress with trendlines
+This feature is in the trends activity screen.
+This can be accessed via the fourth nav button from the left.

+## User data is persistent between startups
+This can be enabled in the DBSelector class by commenting the appropriate lines in the constructor lines 23-28

 # Environments Used in Testing

 Our team used Android Studio Chipmunk 2021.2.1 Patch 1 for development on Windows 10.
 We tested our code both on a
 Nexus 7 device and several Android virtual devices created in Android studio.
 Android virtual devices used, had
-SDK 23 for testing and SDK 29 for debugging.
+SDK 23 for testing and SDK 30 for debugging.